-We were appointed as auditors of EDP Finance B.V. following the passing of a resolution by the shareholders at the annual meeting held on 1 June 2017.
-Our appointment has been renewed annually by shareholders representing a total period of uninterrupted engagement appointment of three years.
+We were appointed as auditors of EDP Finance B.V. following the passing of a resolution by the audit committee at the annual meeting held on 1 June 2017.
+Our appointment has been renewed annually by shareholders representing a total period of uninterrupted engagement appointment of two years.